-There are different ways that can help you get to the control panel in Windows 10.
+There are different ways that can help you get control panel in Windows 10.
 The Settings App present in Windows 10 basically replaces the regular Control Panel.
 The Settings App basically comprises of different options and settings that are seen in regular Control Panel.
 There are many more settings as well as options that you can access through Settings App for example you can also modify the Start Menu or your screen through Settings app.

 Settings App is easy to use and navigate still some users prefer the normal control panel in Windows.
 Do not worry as regular Command Prompt can still be found on Windows 10 easily.
 There are different yet simple methods that will help you learn how to get to regular control panel in Windows 10.
 If you are among those you like normal control panel over Settings App in Windows 10, then follow these simple methods to get to control panel in Windows 10.

 - Open – the dialog box and type in – Control and then hit the enter key to unleash regular Control Panel.

 Open Control Panel from desktop

 - Right click – Start button and Click- Control Panel to expand the same